tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 Follow to the slide titled "Our brain as inspiration for artificial neural nets," and explain to students that this power of our brain to process information and make predictions or interpretations is the fact that inspires neurophysiologists and mathematicians to start the development of artificial neural networks (ANN).

-* In the same way biological neurons receive input signals through the dendrites, an ANN is able to receive input variables and process those inputs using an activation function to compute an output, akin the neuron nucleus in the brain.
+* In the same way biological neurons receive input signals through the dendrites, an ANN can receive input variables and process those inputs using an activation function to compute an output, akin the neuron nucleus in the brain.

 * The concept of ANNs was presented for the first time in 1943 when [Warren McCulloch and Walter Pitts](https://doi.org/10.1007/BF02478259
 ) created a computational model for neural networks that they implemented using electrical circuits.